Fire & Resilience

 New Career After 60: Firefighter?
 Really?
 (Part 1)

-The world’s oldest probationary firefighter, or probie, explains why he volunteered for the difficult and dangerous job.
+The “world’s oldest probie” explains why he volunteered for the fire service at 66.

 READ ARTICLE >